scvfd Help Home

 What Gets Created

-A new point feature is placed at the GPS coordinates from the photo, with: - name — the title from your subject line - source — "email" - sender — your email address - timestamp — when the email was received - image_url — a link to the photo stored in S3
+A new point feature is placed at the GPS coordinates from the photo, with: - name — the title from your subject line - source — "email" - sender — your email address - timestamp — when the email was received - URL — a link to the stored photo (click the feature on the map to view it)

 Troubleshooting

-Nothing appeared after a few minutes - Check that your email address is on the admin list - Make sure the photo was sent as an attachment (not pasted inline) - Verify the layer name in the subject line matches exactly (case doesn't matter, but spelling does)
+Nothing appeared and I didn't get a bounce email - Check that your email address is on the admin list - Make sure the photo was sent as an attachment (not pasted inline) - Check the layer name spelling in your subject line (case doesn't matter)

-The feature appeared but in the wrong place - Your phone's GPS may not have had a fix when the photo was taken.
-Try outdoors with a clear view of the sky. - Some phones strip GPS data when sending over certain email apps — try using the default mail app.
+The feature appeared but in the wrong place - Your phone may not have had a GPS fix when the photo was taken.
+Go outdoors with a clear view of the sky and try again.